top of page

 Meetings & Events

-To join the meeting by telephone only, call 312-626-6799 and when prompted, enter a Meeting ID of ID: 860 4611 5171.
+To join the meeting by telephone only, call 312-626-6799 and when prompted, enter a Meeting ID of 839 0915 8087.
+If asked, the passcode is 492170.
 Anyone can participate in this meeting, or any other VFP Chapter 74 event, be they veteran or not.
 Please consider attending this online meeting and help our VFP Chapter grow and become more active!
 The meeting agenda is as follows…

 1. Introductions and welcome